The name of the Society shall be The Manchester and Lancashire Family History Society hereinafter called the Society.

 b) In the furtherance of the above aims, but not further or otherwise, the Society shall have the following powers:-

-i) To promote and engage in educational activities including the issue of a regular Journal and the publication and sale of other appropriate material;
+i) To promote and engage in educational activities including the issue of a regular Journal and the publication and sale of other appropriate material in physical or electronic format;

-ii) To hold lectures and discussions and organise research visits for members and interested members of the general public;
+ii) To hold lectures and discussions both in person and online and organise research visits for members and interested members of the general public;

-iii) The option to hold and maintain a library of printed and other works for the use of members and others;
+iii) The option to establish and maintain a library of documents in physical and electronic formats for the use of members and others;

-iv) To preserve and transcribe or publish original source materials including documents and monumental inscriptions;
+iv) To preserve, transcribe and publish in physical or electronic format, original source materials including documents and monumental inscriptions;

-v) To collaborate with similar established supportive bodies such as churches, libraries, record offices and educational establishments;
+v) To collaborate with other organisations such as churches, libraries, record offices, businesses and educational establishments;

-vi) To support where appropriate the activities of the Federation of Family History Societies in its pursuit of these and similar aims.
+vi) To support where appropriate the activities of other societies and organisations in their pursuit of these and similar aims.

 c) The Executive Committee, set up as in clause 5a, shall have the power to establish Branches for the furtherance of the Society's aims.
 Each Branch so established shall comply with and be subject to the following regulations:-

-i) Any Branch so established shall act in pursuance with the said aims and policy of the Society and shall be subject to such conditions as shall from time to time be laid down by the Society's Executive Committee.
+i) Any Branch so established shall act in accordance with this constitution and shall be subject to such conditions as shall from time to time be laid down by the Society's Executive Committee.

-vii) A Branch may be suspended at any time by the Executive Committee and closed by a vote at an Extraordinary General Meeting called by a resolution of the Executive Committee of the Society.
+vi) A Branch may be suspended at any time by the Executive Committee and closed by a vote at an Annual General Meeting or an Extraordinary General Meeting called by a resolution of the Executive Committee of the Society.
 Upon suspension the monies and assets of the Branch shall be treated in accordance with the provisions laid out above.

-The Society shall have the option of becoming a member of The Federation of Family History Societies and shall have the power to affiliate with other charitable organisations whose aims are deemed compatible and mutually supportive.
+The Society shall have the option of becoming a member of or affiliate with other organisations whose aims are deemed compatible and mutually supportive.
 If any of these organisations shall be or become a Company Limited by Guarantee the Society's Executive Committee may guarantee such an amount or amounts as required providing that such an amount does not exceed £1 for any such company.

 a) Membership of the Society shall be open to all persons showing a genuine interest in support of the Society's aims.